CeasarSS/Cyber-Security-Portfolio/Professional Statement.md

 trying to achieve high level of integrity and sustainability.

-The triangle of the high technology, business administration and many years of working experience - from development up to stabilizing business critical service operations in different industries, empowered me to design, develop, improve and apply new cybersecurity applications.
+The triangle of the high technology, business administration and many years of working experience - from development up to stabilizing business critical service operations in different industries, has empowered me to design, develop, improve and apply cybersecurity measurements.

 My vision include the following criterie
 * Safegaurd the